 Porcelain Inlays or Onlays (partial crowns)

-A dental inlay and onlay is a type of restoration we can use to repair and/or replace one or more cusps of a decayed tooth.
+A dental inlay and onlay is a type of restoration we can use to repair or replace one or more cusps of a decayed tooth.
 The cusp is the top surface of a tooth.
 Our dentist will use an inlay or onlay to fill a cavity that is too large for a simple filling.
-However, an inlay and onlay treatment is usually more conservative than placing a crown in terms of tooth structure removal.
+However, the treatment is usually less invasive than placing a crown.

-The process of getting an inlay or onlay is similar to a filling, except it will involve a dental lab.
-First, our dentist will clean the decay in the tooth cavity.
-Then he will take an impression of the cavity and make a model of the tooth.
-He will send this model to a dental lab and have them create an inlay or onlay to fill the cavity.
+The process of getting an inlay or onlay is like getting a filling, except it will involve a dental lab.
+First, our dentist cleans out the decay.
+Then he will make a mold of your tooth and send it to a dental lab.
+The lab makes the inlay or onlay to fit your tooth.

 Ceramic Dental Crowns